weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 To learn how to configure PQ, follow the discussion on this page.

+:::note
+Before you enable PQ, be sure to provide a set of vectors to train the algorithm.
+For details, see [Enable and train PQ](#step-4-enable-and-train-pq)

 ## Prerequisites

 This Howto page uses the Jeopardy 1000 question data set.
 Download it here: